Over the years I have reviewed thousands of LinkedIn profiles and completed scores of LinkedIn profile rewrites for clients.

 Successful people have identified what they are excellent at, and they communicate that expertise to clients.

 And one powerful way to do that is through our LinkedIn Profiles.

-A professional LinkedIn profile rewrite is a wise investment for many reasons.
+A professional LinkedIn profile rewrite is a wise investment for experts and specialists for many reasons.

-- Showing up for the right keywords gives more visibility for us and our company page when potential buyers search LinkedIn
+- Getting Found – Showing up for the right keywords gives more visibility for us (and our company page) when potential buyers search LinkedIn

-- Being shortlisted (or not being eliminated from the long-list) can be improved through better profiles across the senior management team of a business
+- Being shortlisted – not being eliminated from the long-list can be improved through better profiles for individuals, and for the senior management team of a business

-- Other business goals such as partnerships, investment, recruitment and many more can be enhanced through better profiles, especially of the business leader
+- Partnerships – other business goals such as partnerships, investment, recruitment and so on can be enhanced through better profiles, especially of the business leader

 Our profiles, from the photo, headline and summary, need to work really hard in the following situations: